kantorset/mexrust/README.md

 ```

 ### mex_rust.rs
-The underlying code to do the interfacing with the matlab mex api is in ```mex_rust.rs``` .
+The underlying code to do the interfacing with the MATLAB / Octave mex api is in ```mex_rust.rs``` .
 It defines a wrapper class to wrap a raw matlab pointer in a slice.

 ```rust
     pub struct WrappedMex<'a,T>{